serverlessworkflow/specification/specification.md

 If no defined conditions can be matched, the state transitions is taken based on the `defaultCondition` property.
 This property can be either a `transition` to another workflow state, or an `end` definition meaning a workflow end.

 For event-based conditions, a switch state acts as a workflow wait state.
 It halts workflow execution until one of the referenced events arrive, then making a transition depending on that event definition.
 If events defined in event-based conditions do not arrive before the states `eventTimeout` property expires, state transitions are based on the defined `defaultCondition` property.

+The `timeouts` property can be used to define state specific timeout settings.
+Switch states can define the `stateExecTimeout` setting.
+If `eventConditions` is defined, the switch state can also define the `eventTimeout` property.
+For more information on workflow timeouts reference the [Workflow Timeouts](#Workflow-Timeouts) section.

 #### <a name="switch-state-dataconditions"></a>Switch State: Data Conditions